Same method.

-You're not a classroom — and that's an advantage
+You're not a classroom, and that's an advantage

 Homeschool environments have everything a classroom doesn't: 1-on-1 attention, flexible scheduling, the ability to follow a child's interests in real time, and no behavior-management overhead.
-What you lack — peer modeling, specialist subject teaching, the structured rotation — is what the methodology gives you a framework for.

 Built for homes, not classrooms